aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

 2                   2022-10-06T14:32:25      zorro@gmail.com     charlie@gmail.com   3           Easy Bug            This seems simple enough
 ```

-While creation date is not encrypted in our table,
+While creation date is not encrypted in your table,
 it can still be used in conjunction with the encrypted email field
 to support this access pattern.